-The research focused on the following two questions: why some boards refuse to take serious action against CEOs who have committed financial misconduct; and how a board’s beliefs or assumptions may influence how it responds to organizational misconduct.
+The research focused on the following two questions: Why are some boards refusing to take serious action against CEOs who have committed financial misconduct and how might a board’s beliefs or assumptions influence how it responds to organizational misconduct?

 Park hypothesizes that there is a positive correlation between a politically conservative board and a CEO dismissal after a company faces financial misconduct.

 The researchers determined that board ideology has a significant impact on who is blamed for such conduct.
 After reviewing earnings of U.S. S&P 1500 firms that were charged with financial misconduct, Park and others concluded that conservative board members were more likely to eject their CEO following the incident than were more liberal board members.